 Wendy: Your Mad Men vs. Math Men theory is notorious: Advertising may win quarters, innovation wins decades.

-Igor: It’s not a scientific methodology, but science (and laws) are often 10 years behind the curve in this fast moving world.
+Igor: It’s not a scientific methodology, but science (and laws) are often 10 years behind the curve in this fast-moving world.
 Mad Men vs. Math Men is a theory I developed over the past 20 years, working for large global brands.
-As a misfit, I’m curious and courageous enough to breaking with the status quo.
+As a misfit, I’m curious and courageous enough to break with the status quo.

 I like to hack into these trends that I know are very important and lay the code out for everyone to see.
 In this case a theory and a framework that helps big brands to coin the limitless business opportunities of this 21st century.

 Just like many marketing professionals, CMOs, agency CEO’s and media companies, I’m still unlearning and re-learning outdated marketing models from the past.
-Trends and technologies, are certainly part of marketing.
+Trends and technologies are certainly part of marketing.
 Our marketing industry needs to lead by example.
-Marketeers are the special forces!
+Marketers are the special forces!
 Or, that’s what they should be.

 Wendy: Can you give us a few examples of how marketing will change?

 Igor: Yes they are part of a ‘new’ elite group that has changed the marketing game forever.
-The last 20 years, I have experienced that all disruptive innovations (the ones that are taking over entire industries in less than a decade) are coming from Big Tech, outsiders or outliers.
+In the last 20 years, I have experienced that all disruptive innovations (the ones that are taking over entire industries in less than a decade) are coming from Big Tech, outsiders, or outliers.
 Never from the people within that specific industry!